 If you encounter any problems during filing, save your form, and contact APOC Staff.
 During our transition, user feedback is very much encouraged.
 APOC recognizes that ultimately the filer and the public are our best sources for identifying glitches and providing ideas for improvement.
 We have already received a great deal of feedback and have implemented many of your suggestions.

-If you are interested in upcoming training sessions for the new system, please see the information on our web site for specific dates, locations, and times.
+If you are interested in upcoming training sessions for the new system, please see the information on our training page for specific dates, locations, and times.